-All said, this book is not just Java 9 but covers everything core java also including objects, classes, inheritance, etc. so that a beginner can start off with Java too.
+That said, this book is not just Java 9 but covers everything core java also including objects, classes, inheritance, etc. so that a beginner can start off with Java too.

-The author dedicates the next few chapters to Java API package, arrays, collections, enhanced for loops, enum, static methods, inheritance, interfaces, exception handling.
+The author dedicates the next few chapters to the Java API package, arrays, collections, enhanced for loops, enum, static methods, inheritance, interfaces, exception handling.

 Moving further to more complex pieces in Java, the book covers JavaFX, regular expressions, NIO, serialization, generics, collections, lambdas, streams, recursions, JavaFX graphics, animation.
 A separate chapter covers concurrency, JDBC access, JShell usage, JPA.